-Industry research is an integral part of the research portfolio at the National Synchrotron Light Source II.
+Industrial research is an integral part of the research portfolio at the National Synchrotron Light Source-II.
 Throughout the 32-year history of its predecessor facility, NSLS, corporate partnership in beamline programs flourished within sectors such as polymers, catalysis and petrochemicals, microelectronics, advanced materials, and pharmaceuticals.
-In April 2014, NSLS-II organized a focused Workshop on Industrial Research at NSLS-II (link to the Workshop site).
-At the Workshop, the participants actively engaged in a wide range of discussions on topics of great interest to the Industry community.
+In April 2014, NSLS-II organized a focused Workshop on Industrial Research at NSLS-II where participants actively engaged in a wide range of discussions on topics of great interest to the Industry community.
 A summary of these discussions were captured in this White Paper.
-NSLS-II has been working with the community and the NSLS-II Science Advisory Committee to address many of the comments and recommendations from the Workshop.
-Capabilities are now being developed at NSLS-II beamlines tailored to industrial applications, particularly in the areas of in-situ and in-operandi research with automated specimen handling.
-Staff support is being enhanced to support industry users, flexible and timely access modes are being created, and industry research partnerships are being formed that include external scientists in proposal review panels and other advisory committees.
+NSLS-II has been working with the community and the NSLS-II Science Advisory Committee to address many of the comments and recommendations from the workshop.
+Capabilities are now being developed at NSLS-II beamlines tailored to industrial applications, particularly in the areas of in-situ and operando research with automated specimen handling.
+Staff support is being enhanced to support industrial users, flexible and timely access modes are being created, and industrial research partnerships are being formed that include external scientists in proposal review panels and other advisory committees.

 Is your company interested in utilizing NSLS-II?
 Contact NSLS-II Deputy for Science Qun Shen at (631) 344-3465.